How To Make A Perfect Omelet in 5 Minutes

-Omelets are most popular as a breakfast dish but often we eat them for both lunch with a few extra like sautéed mushrooms or in our case chorizo it becomes a simple, quick, and easy dinner.
+Omelets are most popular as a breakfast dish but often we eat them for lunch with a few extra sautéed mushrooms or in our case chorizo it becomes a simple, quick, and easy dinner.

 Practice first with a plain omelet, then once you have mastered that you can add fillings you like e.g smoked salmon.